njagua3/njagua3/README.md

 - [PORTFOLIO](https://njaguanyingi.netlify.app/) - My upwork portfolio.
 - [JAVASCRIPT DAILY LEARNING](https://github.com/njagua3/Daily-JS-EXPERIMENT) - A repo for daily Javascript learning.
 - [SAFIRIKENYA](https://github.com/njagua3/safiri-2.0) - A tours & travel website that is responsive on all devices.
-- [Ringbelt Property Management](https://ringbeltagents.netlify.app/) - A Landing Page for Property Management Company.
+- [Ringbelt Property Management](https://ringbeltagents.netlify.app/) - A Landing Page for a Property Management Company.
+- [VaGi Fashion]() - An e-commerce web app for a fashion designer in Kenya.

 ## GitHub Stats